N/A

 Key Takeaways:

-•The average UCLA Anderson MBA GMAT score is 710, with the middle 80% ranging from 680 to 740.
-Aim within or above this range to stay competitive.
+-The average UCLA Anderson MBA GMAT score for the Class of 2025 is 710, with the middle 80% range spanning from 670 to 750

 Understanding UCLA Anderson MBA GMAT Score Requirements